MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/personal-data-mgmt.md

 While it's up to you and your company to define a strategy for handling personal data, here are a few approaches, listed from most to least preferable from a technical point of view:

-* Stop collecting personal data, or obfuscate, anonymize, or adjust collected data to exclude it from being considered "personal".
+* Filter out, obfuscate, anonymize, or adjust collected data to exclude it from being considered "personal" using [data collection transformations](../essentials/data-collection-transformations.md).
 This is _by far_ the preferred approach, which saves you the need to create a costly and impactful data handling strategy.
 * Normalize the data to reduce negative affects on the data platform and performance.
 For example, instead of logging an explicit User ID, create a lookup to correlate the username and their details to an internal ID that can then be logged elsewhere.
 That way, if a user asks you to delete their personal information, you can delete only the row in the lookup table that corresponds to the user.
-* If you need to collect personal data, build a process using the purge API path and the existing query API to meet any obligations to export and delete any personal data associated with a user.
+* If you need to collect personal data, build a process using the Delete Data or the Purge API path and the existing Query API to meet any obligations to export and delete any personal data associated with a user.

 ## Where to look for personal data in Log Analytics